 Canon 1D Mark II N versus Canon 1D Mark II

 The Canon EOS-1D Mark II N and the Canon EOS-1D Mark II are two professional cameras that were officially introduced, respectively, in August 2005 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-H sensor.
 Both cameras offer a resolution of 8.2 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D Mark II N and the Canon 1D Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D Mark II N – represents the basis for the calculations across all the size and weight measures).